 At Harts Pass Conrad and I took a wrong turn and hiked the wrong way for 10 minutes (uphill) before realising.
 Thanks goes out to the GPS for that mishap.
 This meant that we were separated from Mark, who probably thought that we had ditched him.
 It took us a long time to catch up with him, but the trail on that section was incredible – skirting along and over a number of passes, and a section called the Devils Backbone.
 We could see for miles, wide valleys below and changing foliage with the elevations.

-Because of the miles we have pushed to make yesterday and today, it should be possible to finish tomorrow, half a day ahead of schedule.
+Because of the miles we have made today and yesterday, it should be possible to finish tomorrow, half a day ahead of schedule.
 And more importantly with one less night in a tent!
-I am trying to keep cautiously optimistic though, as to achieve this will mean a nearly record day.
+I am trying to keep cautiously optimistic though, as to achieve this will mean a near-record day.

 Our (hopefully) last camp is situated near a small spring surrounded by a large open meadow.
 We are sandwiched by Holman Peak and Powder Mountain towering above us.
 I am disappointed that Dan didn’t join us here for a final campfire, instead deciding to hike on.
-Mark lit the fire which had a mesmerising effect on all around.
-He then generously proceeded to give away his camp stove to a couple of [in my opinion standoffish] young south-bound hikers.
+Mark lit the fire which had a mesmerizing effect on all around.
+He then generously proceeded to give away his camp stove to a couple of [not entirely friendly] south-bound hikers.

-It feels surreal that this would be our last night out here.
-I was emotional as the sky illuminated an epic rose lightshow right infront of us.
+It’s surreal that this would be our last night out here.
+I was emotional as the sky illuminated into an epic rose light show.
 Looking around at the expansive grandeur of nature surrounding us all I could think was: How does one come back to real life from this?

 Miles to Canada: 14.7